rclone/rclone/docs/content/commands/rclone_mount.md

 `--vfs-cache-mode writes` or `--vfs-cache-mode full`.
 See the [VFS File Caching](#vfs-file-caching) section for more info.

-The bucket based remotes (e.g. Swift, S3, Google Compute Storage, B2, Hubic) do not support the concept of empty directories, so empty directories will have a tendency to disappear once they fall out of the directory cache.
+The bucket-based remotes (e.g. Swift, S3, Google Compute Storage, B2, Hubic) do not support the concept of empty directories, so empty directories will have a tendency to disappear once they fall out of the directory cache.